 Everett’s team also eases the process by ordering custom hardware from different sources to fit existing windows and styles.
 Five years ago, she introduced her own distinctive line of hardware in chunky acrylic from Argentina and in English brass that’s polished or plated in nickel, rose-gold copper or custom finishes.
 “I like pure, clean designs with some heft,” she explains, then slips together a curved bracket and weighty rod strung with elongated rings.
 “It’s like a piece of jewelry.”
 The streamlined designs are scaled up to create coffee tables made of clear acrylic slabs often cantilevered over a brass base.
 “Fabricating the parts from scratch makes it easy to adjust the size to fit specific jobs,” Everett adds.

 Every part of her hardware and furniture is produced and finished to exacting standards in small American shops.
-This quality control was tested when the British design firm David Collins asked Everett to adapt her acrylic rod design in a striped pattern, alternating clear and black sections.
+This quality control was tested when the British design firm David Collins asked Everett to adopt her acrylic rod design in a striped pattern, alternating clear and black sections.
 She sent the first effort back to the local fabricator when glue marred its perfect connections.
 After the glue was dyed black to blend in, the elegant final product appeared in the London designer’s room at the 2016 Kips Bay Decorator Show House in New York City.
 Tiffany & Co. also tapped Everett to make a curtain rod for its Prague shop, which, she says with a chuckle, “brings home the fact that it looks like jewelry.”

 Sharla Keslar, vice president of the hardware line, leads the way to the back of the workroom to show how it all comes together.
 Keslar’s detailed preliminary drawings indicate the placement of double sets of rods and ring drops, so that “the drapery panels and sheers will hang at exactly the same height and the bottoms of the panels will line up,” she points out.
 Keeping jobs on track, senior project manager Tara Lowe takes measurements on site and double-checks dimensions of finished draperies and other details documented extensively in project notebooks.

 Before any fabric is cut, each bolt is carefully inspected on a special light-box machine in the workroom.
-“Twice in the last two weeks, 80 yards of fabric for a huge living room were found to be full of flaws,” Everett notes.
+“Twice in the last two weeks, 80 yards of fabric for a huge living room was found to be full of flaws,” Everett notes.
 The job was stopped and the client picked another fabric.

 Everett hails from a family of sewing experts in New Orleans.
 “Both my great-grandmothers had sewing shops during the Depression,” she relates.
 Her mother sewed the clothes for her five daughters, who all became excellent amateur seamstresses.
 All, that is, except Everett, who followed a different muse.
 Graduating from college with an international relations degree, she worked first in the fashion industry.
 Then she transitioned to a furniture company before apprenticing for two years with a drapery designer in Georgetown and starting out on her own.